Skip to main content

 The Cave

-• Complex acoustic geometry
+• Complex reverberant acoustic geometry with labyrinth-style corridors.

 The Cinema

-• Virtual cinema modelled after the Fraunhofer IIS cinema.
+• Modelled after the Fraunhofer IIS cinema — 70 seats (10×7).

 The Mansion